 If you want an advanced camera but are also on a tight budget, you may be able to buy the best DSLR under 500.
-A Digital Single Lens Reflex camera or DSLR is a steep upgrade from point and shoots and cameras on your phone.
-They are much higher in quality, durability, and speed and used in most professional settings.
+A Digital Single Lens Reflex camera or DSLR is a steep upgrade from point-and-shoots and cameras on your phone.
+They are much higher in quality, durability, and speed and are used in most professional settings.

 Simply put, a DSLR uses mirror mechanisms to reflect light from a camera lens to an optical viewfinder via a mirror angled at 45 degrees, which allows you to view and frame the shot.
-Then when you press the shitter, the mirror is flipped out of the way and light to go to an image sensor.
-The basic mechanism behind this type of camera hasn’t really changed at all throughout the year, although the SLR has changed from physical film to a digital format, thus the DSLR.
-Unlike the point and shoot, most DSLR cameras have interchangeable lens, which means you can swap out various lens on the camera to produce the results you want.
+Then when you press the shitter, the mirror is flipped out of the way, and the light goes to an image sensor.
+The basic mechanism behind this type of camera hasn’t really changed at all throughout the years, although the SLR has changed from physical film to a digital format, thus the DSLR.
+Unlike point-and-shoot cameras, most DSLR products have interchangeable lenses, which means you can swap out various lenses on the camera to produce the results you want.

 - Nikon D3300 DSLR Camera (Top Pick)